 New rules form April 2012 mean that most couple with children have to work over 24 hours to get Working Tax Credits see HERE

 Working Tax Credit is paid to the person who is working 16 hours or more a week.
 Couples, if both of you are working 16 hours or more a week, you must choose which one of you will receive it.
-You should not receive Working Tax Credit if you are NOT working 16 hours at the date of claim and should NOT keep it if you stop working less than 16 hours after being awarded it, although new rules form January 2008 allow it to be paid for four weeks after you stop working.
+You should not receive Working Tax Credit if you are NOT working 16 hours at the date of claim and should NOT keep it if you stop working less than 16 hours after being awarded it, although new rules from January 2008 allow it to be paid for four weeks after you stop working.
 Due to Covid-19 additional rules allow it to continue while the Furlough scheme is in place as long as your still employed or remain self employed during this period.

 Child Tax Credit is for people who are responsible for at least one child or qualifying young person.
 Child Tax Credit is paid if you work or not, and is paid direct to the person who is mainly responsible for caring for the child or children.
 If you are a lone parent you will receive the payment.